-Lessons from the Fireground: The Strand Theater Fire Brockton (MA) 1941; 13 Firefighter LODD 1941-2016 The 75th Anniversary and Remembrance of the Strand Theater Strand Theatre Background The Strand Theater was first erected in 1915 on the site of a previous theatre which was destroyed by fire on April 7, 1915.
-The Strand Theatre opened […]
+Lessons from the Fireground: The Strand Theater Fire Brockton (MA) 1941; 13 Firefighter LODD 1941-2021 The 80th Anniversary and Remembrance of the Strand Theater Strand Theater Background The Strand Theater was first erected in 1915 on the site of a previous theater which was destroyed by fire on April 7, 1915.
+The Strand Theater opened […]

 The Predictability of Building Performance must take into consideration that in the context of todayâ€™s fire ground, buildings and fire dynamics, small changes on initial compartment or structure conditions may often produce and result in large-scale or magnitude changes that affect the long term outcome of the incident.
 We have assumed that the routiness or […]